IntelliCyb/.github/profile/README.md

 ## Usage

-IntelliCyb provides automated vulnerability assessments for businesses of all sizes.
+**IntelliCyb** provides automated vulnerability assessments for organizations and businesses of all sizes, including those in regulated industries such as healthcare, finance, and government.
 To use our services, simply visit our website and sign up for an account.
-Once you have an account, you can paste your website URL, web application, mobile application, cloud-based application, or networked application, and we will automatically scan it for vulnerabilities.
+Once you have an account, you can paste your website URL, web application, API endpoint, mobile application, or cloud-based application, and we will automatically scan it for vulnerabilities.
 Our reports are easy to understand and provide detailed information about any vulnerabilities that we find.

 ## Features

-IntelliCyb offers the following features:

-- Automated vulnerability assessments
-- Customized solutions for businesses of all sizes
-- Cutting-edge technologies and innovative strategies
-- Easy-to-understand reports
+**IntelliCyb** provides a comprehensive set of features, including proactive vulnerability detection, tailored solutions for organizations and businesses of all sizes, state-of-the-art technologies and advanced methodologies, and comprehensive and actionable reports.

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to IntelliCyb, please follow these guidelines:
+If you would like to contribute to **IntelliCyb**, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your changes.